 “At Selby College, we have built strong links with a range of employers from small businesses to large international organisations such as Siemens and Drax,” said Paul.
 “By putting our employers at the heart of our decision-making process, we are able to deliver apprenticeship programmes which can meet their specific training aims and business needs, whilst improving employment outcomes for our apprentices – something we are extremely proud of.”

 The DfE also aims to support colleges in developing skills-based programmes through strategic development funding.
 This builds on the Chancellor’s ‘Plan for Jobs’ scheme which provides employers with a range of incentives to support their recovery post-pandemic, through apprenticeships and traineeships.

 “Apprenticeships offer employers the opportunity to combine training with working needs.
 Whether the apprentice is a new starter or a current employee, they are able to combine time in the workplace with a package of off-the-job training to develop their skills, knowledge and behaviours designed to meet the employers’ demands.
 Training can take place at College or within the workplace itself at a time to suit all parties, providing a great way for employers to develop employees,” added Paul.

-Paul added: “The Chancellor’s generous apprenticeship and traineeship incentive scheme will end on 31st March, making now the ideal time to explore apprenticeships and traineeships.”
+Paul added: “The Chancellor’s generous apprenticeship and traineeship incentive scheme has now been extended until the end of September, making now the ideal time to explore apprenticeships and traineeships.”